allenallen512/FDM-tech-assessment/README.md

 Endpoints:
 - /upload/steel_grades
 - /upload/product_groups
-- /forecast/september
+- /forecast/september (returns estimated price, heats, steeL_grade, steel_group, and tons)

 It seemed to be that the "daily_charge_schedule" wasn't really needed or have enough entires to be relevant to predict production to the day and hour granularity.
 If there were daily production schedules for even just one month, the hour-minute production averages could be calculated and hence planned out.

-Projected heats will round up to the nearest heat.
+- Projected heats will round up to the nearest heat.

-All files are saved locally as either csv (input files) or json (output for scrapchef)
+- All files are saved locally as either csv (input files) or json (output for scrapchef).
+For fun I added average price per ton mapping for different steel classes to return a price point per forecasted steel_grade.

 Potential Flow: